erikdelange/WiPy-Web-Interface-using-JavaScript/README.md

 * WiPy 2.0
 * Pycom MicroPython 1.20.0.rc1 [v1.9.4-bc4d7d0] on 2018-12-12; WiPy with ESP32
 * Expansion Board 2
-* Chrome Version 71.0.3578.98 (64-bits)
+* Chrome Version 87.0.4280.88 (64-bits)

-Unfortunately Server Sent Events do not (yet) work in Internet Explorer and Edge.
+* Edge Version 87.0.664.66 (64-bits)

-Use F12 on Chrome and have a look the messages printed in the console.
+Use F12 on Chrome or Edge and have a look the messages printed in the console.